 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

 If you don’t have a massage gun yet, do you even work out?
-All jokes aside, massage guns have become so ubiquitous in the fitness industry; there are literally hundreds upon hundreds of them available online.
+All jokes aside, massage guns have become so ubiquitous in the fitness industry as some of the best muscle recovery tools; there are literally hundreds upon hundreds of them available online.

 Recovery is equally as important as working out, and massage tools offer a convenient solution for achieving muscle pain relief from the comfort of your own home.
 A massage gun uses the force of percussive therapy to help reduce lactic acid buildup and promote muscle recovery.